1. Use a portable fire extinguisher to fight a fire only if:

 b.
 Flammable liquid fires, such as oil,

-gasoline, solvents.
+gasoline, and solvents.
 Ordinary combustibles, paper, wood, most rubber or plastics, and textiles.
 Flammable metal fires, machining chips, and reactive metals such

 as titanium.Â